jupyter-book/jupyter-book/docs/use/layout.md

   name: python3
 ---

-# Controlling the page layout
+# Control the page layout

 ```{warning}
 Many of the features on this page are experimental, and may change.